Opossumist/tidydata/README.md

 Finally, the data is grouped so that each subject doing a given activity makes a single observation.
 For each row that is the same subjectr and activity, the mean of each measurement is calculated.
 The script then writes the simplified table to a file named "tidy.txt"
 # Codebook
+The actual codbook is located in the separate CODEBOOK.md file.
+This file is generated from the coodebook.R script.

+The codebook contains separate columns.
+The first is for all of the column names in the original X_train.txt and X_test.txt files, with the first two left blank.
+The second column is the names of the columns in the tidy dataset.
+NA'ed names have been removed from the tidy data set.
+The third column is the untis for the tidy data set.
+The units are taken from the descriptions in the README.txt file in the original dataset.